veltzer/demos-linux/src/examples_standalone/default_constructor/README.md

 # Default constructor

-This example shows that regular C++ (even without templates) compiles a default construtor into EVERY compilation unit that uses classes of that type.
+This example shows that regular C++ (even without templates) compiles a default constructor into EVERY compilation unit that uses classes of that type.
-As you can see the constructor of A has the ` W ` sign in the object file which means "it's ok if there are many like it...".
+As you can see the constructor of A has the ` W ` sign in the object file which means "it's OK if there are many like it...".
 Notice that the object `B` which seems to need a constructor of it's own doesn't seem to get one.
 This is probably due to the fact that it has no parents and so no-one to call...

 This